Dominican Republic: Santiago

 Santiago de los Caballeros is a city surrounded by mountains in the lush valley of the Cibao region of the Dominican Republic.
 Known as the “City of the Heart,” this commercial and cultural center known for its relaxed and refined atmosphere—as well as the most vibrant celebration of Carnival in the country.
 While studying in Santiago, you can explore the commercial street of Calle del Sol, visit one of the more than 100 industrial free trade zone factories in the area, and learn to dance the meringue.

-Requirements Fulfilled: This program fulfills the two-course international studies general education requirement and the overseas requirement for the Latin American Studies minor.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement and the overseas requirement for the Latin American Studies minor.